 Studies find that more than half of adults aged 18 and older diagnosed with a mental disorder also have a substance use disorder.
 Although the presence of both disorders is not uncommon, either can mask or worsen the symptoms of the other, making a diagnosis challenging.
 It is critical that health professionals use assessment tools for both mental illness and substance use issues during examinations to ensure they do not miss either condition.

-The 2020 National Survey on Drug Abuse and Health found 17 million Americans over age 18 struggled with both a mental illness, although not necessarily severe, and a substance use disorder.
+The 2020 National Survey on Drug Abuse and Health found that 17 million Americans over age 18 struggled with both a mental illness, although not necessarily severe, and a substance use disorder.
 The report also found approximately 5 million adults experienced a severe mental health issue and a substance use disorder.
 Preliminary data suggests the number of people with dual diagnoses may now be higher.

 Since the onset of the COVID-19 pandemic, mental health professionals report a significant increase in those seeking help with anxiety, depression, and other mental illnesses.
 Centers for Disease Control and Prevention statistics find an alarming rise in the number of adults who have started using or increased their use of an addictive substance to cope with pandemic-related mental health issues.

 Research finds many of those under the age of 18 also struggle with dual diagnosis.
-The 2020 National Survey found 644,000 adolescents aged 12 to 17 had co-occurring major depression and substance use disorder in the survey year.
+The 2020 National Survey found that 644,000 adolescents aged 12 to 17 had co-occurring major depression and substance use disorder in the survey year.

 What are Substance Use and Mental Health Disorders?